 An individual may generally be treated as a resident of the United States in any calendar year for U.S. federal income tax purposes, by, among other ways, being present in the United States for at least 31 days in that calendar year and for an aggregate of at least 183 days during a three-year period ending in the current calendar year.
-For purposes of the 183-day calculation, all of the days present in the immediately preceding year and one-sixth of the days present in the second preceding year are counted.
+For purposes of the 183-day calculation, all of the days present in the current year, one-third of the days present in the immediately preceding year and one-sixth of the days present in the second preceding year are counted.
 Residents are taxed for U.S. federal income tax purposes as if they were U.S. citizens.